Trey Lewis (basketball)

-Joseph "Trey" Lewis III (born October 18, 1992) is an American professional basketball player for Mornar of the ABA League and the Montenegrin League.
+Joseph "Trey" Lewis III (born October 18, 1992) is an American former professional basketball player who most recently played for Mornar of the ABA League and the Montenegrin League.
 He played college basketball for Penn State, Cleveland State, and Louisville.

 Early life

 Lewis was a successful basketball player while at Garfield Heights in his hometown of Garfield Heights, Ohio, leading the team to three conference titles in his four years there.
 As a senior, he averaged 23 points, 5.1 assists and 4.8 rebounds per game, leading the team to a 24–2 record, the best in school history.
 Garfield Heights went to the state semifinals his senior year, losing to Trey Burke and Northland High School.
 Lewis received several awards in his senior year, being named co-player of the year in Division I with Burke.
 He was recruited to Penn State by assistant coach Lewis Preston.